product guideMar 15, 2026·12 min read

 What are the six OLS categories?+

 Pricing/Budget (budget limitations, ROI justification), Timing/Urgency (implementation timelines, fiscal year pressure), Competition (incumbent loyalty, switching costs), Technical Fit (integration complexity, compatibility gaps), Internal Politics (stakeholder alignment, champion risk), and Change Management (adoption friction, training overhead, process disruption).
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 What does a response framework include?+

 Each predicted objection category includes three components: Talking Points (key messages to address the objection directly), Proof Points (specific evidence, case studies, or data points to support your position), and Reframe (an alternative perspective that shifts the conversation).
 Plus 2–3 Discovery Questions to probe the objection before it surfaces.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Does it filter out low-scoring prospects?+